Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary TSSs.
 Default is 300.
-      --lib LIB, -l LIB     The libraries of TEX+/- wig files for TSSpredator.
-The format is: wig_file_name:TEX+/-(tex or notex):conditio
+      --lib LIB, -l LIB     TEX+/- wig files for TSSpredator.
+The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
-                            n_id(integer):replicate_id(alphabet):strand(+ or -).
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
-                            For multiple wig files, please use comma to separate the wig files.
+                            wig files need to be assigned, please use comma to separate the wig files.
 For example,
                             wig1:tex:1:a:+,wig2:tex:1:a:-.
       --output_prefix OUTPUT_PREFIX, -p OUTPUT_PREFIX
-                            The output prefix of all conditions.
-For multiple conditions, please use comma to separate them.
-For example, prefix_condition1,prefix_condition2.
+                            The output prefixs of all conditions.
+If multiple conditions need to be assigned, please use comma to separate them.
+For example,
+                            prefix_condition1,prefix_condition2.
       --cluster CLUSTER, -cu CLUSTER
+                            This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.
-                            If the position between manual one and predicted one is smaller or equal than this value, it will only print one of them.
+                            If the distance between these multiple TSSs is smaller or equal to this value, only one of them will be printed out.
 Default is 2.
-      --length LENGTH, -le LENGTH
+      --partial_length PARTIAL_LENGTH, -le PARTIAL_LENGTH
-                            The length of genome for running optimization.
-If running for whole genome is not the case, please assign the length of partial genome.
-Default is comparing whole genome.
+                            The genome length for comparing between predicted TSSs and manual checked TSSs.
+Please assign the genome length of your manual detected gff file.
+If you want to compare whole genome, please don't use this function (Default).
+The default is comparing whole genome.
       --core CORE, -c CORE  Paralle runs for optimization.
 Default is 4.
       --program PROGRAM, -t PROGRAM
                             The feature for optimization.
 Please assign "TSS" or "Processint_site".
 Default is TSS.
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
-                            The TSS candidates should be detected at lease in the number of replicates.
+                            This value is the minimal number of replicates that a TSS has to be detected.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
-For assigning
+If different
-                            different --replicate_match to different conditions,
-                            please use comma to separate it.
-For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_match, and number 3 condition assign 3 to --replcate_match.
-For assigning the same
+                            --replicate_match values need to be assigned to different conditions, please use comma to separate them.
+For example, 1_2,2_2,3_3.
+It means that --replicate_match is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_match is
-                            --replicate_match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
+                            3. For assigning the same --replicate_match to all conditions, just use like all_1 (--replicate_match is 1 in all conditions).
 Default is all_1.
       --steps STEPS, -s STEPS
                             The total runs for optimization.
 Default is 4000 runs.

-- Output files
+- **Output files**

-Based on the programs (TSS/processing site), the output files will be stored in ``$ANNOgesic/output/TSS/optimized_TSSpredator`` or ``$ANNOgesic/output/processing_site/optimized_TSSpredator``.
+Based on the programs (TSS/processing site), Output files are stored in ``$ANNOgesic/output/TSS/optimized_TSSpredator`` or ``$ANNOgesic/output/processing_site/optimized_TSSpredator``.
+Two output files are following:

-``stat.csv`` stores the information of every step.
+**stat.csv:** Stores the information of every run.
 The first column is the number of run.
-The second column is the parameter set. ``he`` represents height; ``rh`` represents height reduction; ``fa`` means factor; ``rf`` means factor reduction; ``bh`` is base height; ``ef`` is enrichment factor; ``pf`` is processing factor.
+The second column is the parameter set. ``he`` represents height; ``rh`` represents height reduction; ``fa`` means factor; ``rf`` means factor reduction; ``bh`` indicates base height; ``ef`` indicates enrichment factor; ``pf`` means processing factor.
 About the details of parameters, please refer to `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
-For example, ``he_2.0_rh_1.8_fa_4.4_rf_2.8_bh_0.08_ef_3.0_pf_2.6`` means height is 2.0, height reduction is 1.8, factor is 4.4, factor reduction is 2.8, base height is 0.08, enrichment factor is 3.0 and processing factor is 2.6.
-The third and fourth columns are the number of true positive.
+For example, ``he_2.0_rh_1.8_fa_4.4_rf_2.8_bh_0.08_ef_3.0_pf_2.6`` means that height is 2.0, height reduction is 1.8, factor is 4.4, factor reduction is 2.8, base height is 0.08, enrichment factor is 3.0 and processing factor is 2.6.
+The third and fourth columns are the number of true positives.
 The fifth and sixth columns are true positive rate.
-The seventh and eighth columns are the number of false positive.
+The seventh and eighth columns are the number of false positives.
 The ninth and tenth false positive rate.
-The eleventh and twelfth columns are the number of false negative.
+The eleventh and twelfth columns are the number of false negatives.
 The thirteenth and fourteenth columns are missing rate.

-``best.csv`` stores the best parameter set.
+**best.csv:** Stores the best parameter set.
 The meanings of all columns are the same as ``stat.csv``.

 screenshot
 -----------

-``screenshot`` will generate batch files for producing screenshot of `IGV <https://www.broadinstitute.org/igv>`_.
+``screenshot`` can generate batch files for producing screenshot of `IGV <https://www.broadinstitute.org/igv>`_.
-It can reduce the time for checking the results in genome browser.
+Generating screenshots can reduce the time for checking the results in genome browser.
-When the batch files is produced, user just needs to open `IGV <https://www.broadinstitute.org/igv>`_, then presses ``tools`` on the top tags and choose ``run batch script``.
+When the batch files is produced, the user just needs to open `IGV <https://www.broadinstitute.org/igv>`_, then presses ``tools`` on the top tags and choose ``run batch script``.
 The program will automatically produce screenshots.

-- Pre-required tools and files
+- **Required tools**

 `IGV <https://www.broadinstitute.org/igv>`_.

+- **Required files**

-Gff files that user want to produce screenshots.
-All screenshots will be produced based on the positions of ``main_gff``.
+**Gff files that the user want to produce screenshots:** All screenshots will be produced based on the positions of ``--main_gff``.
-``side_gffs`` are the gff files that user want to compare with ``main_gff``.
-They will also appear in the screenshots.
+If comparing ``--main_gff`` with other features is required, please assign gff files of other features to ``--side_gff``.

-Fasta files of genome.
+**Fasta files of the genome**

-The libraries and wiggle files.
-Please refer to the ``The format of libraries for import to ANNOgesic``.
+**Wiggle files of TEX+/- or fragmented libraries:** Please check the section ``The format of libraries for import to ANNOgesic``.

-- Arguments
+- **Arguments**

 ::